alexjohnj/spotijack/README.md

 ## Old Versions

-I have included the original AppleScript versions in the `legacy` directory.
+I have included the original AppleScript versions in the `Legacy` directory.
 There's a changelog available in the `changelog.md` file.
 It's pretty sparse since I didn't consider releasing this until recently.